elliotlarson/dev-notes/ruby-rails-auth-notes.md

 end
 ```

-Note that Devise provides it's own Warden strategy for authenticating the user, `Devise::Strategies::DatabaseAuthenticatable`, and it's this strategy that ultimately calls the method above to authenticate the user with a password during the Warden middleware execution.
+Note that Devise provides it's own Warden strategy for authenticating the user, `Devise::Strategies::DatabaseAuthenticatable`, and it's this strategy that ultimately calls the `valid_password?` method to authenticate the user with a password during the Warden middleware execution.

 Devise initializes this strategy with Warden and then Warden calls it with: